Why gift vouchers make a bad Christmas present

 Take precautions

-If you’re still keen on gift vouchers then do some research on the company first.
+If you’re thinking of buying gift vouchers and cards for someone else, or putting them on your own Christmas list, you should double-check the security of the retailer first.
 A quick search online will give you a clue as to how a company’s doing.
-Any profit warnings or reports of debt refinancing (as Thomas Cook was doing a few weeks ago) should set the alarm bells ringing.
+Any profit warnings or reports of debt refinancing should set the alarm bells ringing.

 Also, check if there are hordes of other customers complaining about non-delivery – that’s not a good sign.

-If you’re spending more than £100 on the gift vouchers, then using a credit card for at least part of the payment may give you extra protection under Section 75 of the Consumer Credit Act.
+If you’re spending more than £100 on the gift vouchers, then using a credit card for the payment may give you extra protection under Section 75 of the Consumer Credit Act.

 Under this protection, a credit card company is jointly liable if something goes wrong, so it may reimburse you the cost.
 However, this protection isn’t definite as each administration is different and it’s unclear as to whether this law will apply.